orchestracities/ngsi-timeseries-api/docs/manuals/user/index.md

   The following limitations still apply: a error in a single data entity will invalidate the all set.
 There is not optimisation for large message size.

 - Data are assumed to be consistent.
-If in your first notification you used a given type of an attribute, following ones will be rejected if use a different attribute.
+I.e., if the first data notification for an entity type use a given set of data types for the attributes, the following data notifications must be consistent, or they will be rejected.
+E.g. if the data type of attribute `speed` of entity type `car` is set initially to `Number`, later on it cannot be set to `Text`.

 ## Data Retrieval